 That's what we call a "Win Win Win...
 Win...
 Situation"

 Work in Small Batches (Smaller PR Size)

-Working in small batches has dramatic effects on Cycle Time.
+Working in small batches has dramatic effects on Change Lead Time.
 By focusing on small, manageable pieces of work - developers move quickly through the delivery lifecycle from development to review with less friction.

 Smaller pull request size (aka working in small batches) also has these benefits: